Use-Code/hgr-motion/readme.md

 });
 ```

-Each animation is available in `client/assets/anim-data`, in `json` format, ready to be swallowd by Lottie.
+Each animation is available in `client/assets/anim-data`, in `json` format, ready to be managed by Lottie.

 ## Live preview ##
 https://use-code.github.io/hgr-motion/